Quantized Quiver Varieties and the Quantum Spin Ruijsenaars-Schneider Model: Abstract

 \section{Abstract}

 This paper tackles the long-standing problem of quantizing the rational spin Ruijsenaars--Schneider model originating in the work of Krichever and Zabrodin \cite{krichever:1995}.
-We make use of the technique of quantum Hamiltonian reduction to construct a quantized quiver variety $\mathfrak{A}_{N,\ell}$ associated to the framed Jordan quiver.
-This quantized quiver variety is simultaneously the algebra of quantum observables of the rational spin Ruijsenaars--Schneider model of $N$ particles with $\ell$ spin polarizations.
-Inside this algebra, we find a loop algebra and Yangian of $\mathfrak{gl}_\ell$ and conjecture that in the limit of infinitely many particles, the algebra $\mathfrak{A}_{N,\ell}$ becomes a shifted affine Yangian.
-We also exhibit a difference equation for eigenstates of the lowest Hamiltonian that reduces to the spinless case when $\ell=1$.
+We make use of the technique of quantum Hamiltonian reduction to construct a quantized quiver variety $\mathfrak{A}_{N,\ell}$, which is simultaneously the algebra of quantum observables of the rational spin Ruijsenaars--Schneider model of $N$ particles with $\ell$ spin polarizations.
+Inside this algebra, we find a loop algebra and Yangian of $\mathfrak{gl}_\ell$ and conjecture that the algebra $\mathfrak{A}_{N,\ell}$ can be identified with a truncated Yangian of affine type $A_{\ell-1}^{(1)}$.
+Finally, we use the commutation relations inside $\mathfrak{A}_{N,\ell}$ to derive a difference equation for eigenstates of the lowest Hamiltonian that reproduces the known quantization of the spinless case when $\ell=1$.